MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/encrypt-sql-connection-using-ssl.md

 Use the following procedure:

 1. Open an elevated PowerShell console.
-2. Navigate to your .NET Framework home directory.  e.g. C:\Windows\Microsoft.NET\Framework64\v4.0.30319
+2. Navigate to your .NET Framework home directory (for example, C:\Windows\Microsoft.NET\Framework64\v4.0.30319).
 3. Decrypt the config file section using the following command:

     ```powershell